Skip to main content

 - matchPattern: "*.abc.xyz"

 Typically, we’re forced to write networking policies like: "Allow any application with the label kafka-consumer" to speak to Kafka.
-This casts a rather wide net, when with L7 policies we can limit the access to individual topics depending on the labels.
-As such, we can say that only the "beer-brewer" can publish to the hops topic.
-Amazing, right?
+This casts a rather wide net.
+With L7 policies, you can limit the access to individual topics depending on the labels.
+As such, you can say that only the "beer-brewer" role can publish to the "hops" topic.

 apiVersion: cilium.io/v2